Lennart05/toponym/README.md

 The toponym data comes from [GeoNames](https://www.geonames.org/) and will be automatically downloaded when you call any of the core functions.
 It is recommended to save the data of the countries you access in the package directory.
-This is the default option of the function `toponymOptions` but it is possible to place it in the temporary folder by changing the parameter to `save_date = FALSE`.
+This is the default option and controlled by the function `toponymOptions()` but it is possible to place data in the temporary folder by changing the parameter to `save_date = FALSE` in `toponymOptions()`.
 Type `tempdir()` to find the temporary directory of the current session.

 For mapping purposes as well as region designations, the [geodata](https://cran.r-project.org/package=geodata) package is used.